shihuang047/crossRanger/README.md

 # crossRanger
-*The cross-application and visualization of random forests (RF) models of compositional microbiome data*
+*The cross-application and visualization of random forests (RF) models of microbiome data*

 ***
 ## Introduction